Fitness & Recovery

 Low HRV (very consistent timing between beats) indicates a nervous system under load, whether from physical stress, emotional stress, illness, poor sleep, or accumulated fatigue.

-Why your personal baseline matters more than the number
+Why your HRV baseline matters more than the absolute number

-An HRV of 42 might be excellent for a 55-year-old with a heart condition and concerning for a 25-year-old athlete.
+An HRV of 42 might be excellent for a 55-year-old and concerning for a 25-year-old athlete.
 The absolute number is far less important than your trend relative to your own baseline.

 A 10% drop below your 30-day average is a meaningful signal regardless of where your baseline sits.
 That's why tracking HRV over time matters more than checking it once.